syamsf/tmc-api/README.md

 - Query API: 8032
 - Supervisord: 9001
 - RabbitMQ: 15672

+### Update Database Access
+- If you're updating database credential in `.env` file, then you also need to configure the mysql configuration file that's located in `docker/provision/mysql/init/01-database.sql`.

 ### Common Problem
 - Supervisord is not started (need to start from the container)